gitlabhq/gitlab-recipes/install/centos/README.md

 This guide installs GitLab on a bare system from scratch, using MySQL as the database.
 All Postgres installation steps are absent as they have not been tested yet.
+Pull requests with tested Postgres are welcome!

 ### Important Notes

 The following steps have been known to work.
 If you deviate from this guide, do it with caution and make sure you don't violate any assumptions GitLab makes about its environment.
+We have also tried this on RHEL 6.3 and found that there are subtle differences which are documented in part.
+Look for the **RHEL Notes** note.

 #### If you find a bug

-If you find a bug/error in this guide please submit an issue or pull request following the contribution guide (see `install/README.md`).
+If you find a bug/error in this guide please submit an issue or pull request following the contribution guide (see `../../contributing.md`).

 #### Security

 Many setup guides of Linux software simply state: "disable selinux and firewall".
-The original GitLab installation for Ubuntu disables StrictHostKeyChecking completely.
 This guide does not disable any of them, we simply configure them as they were intended.

 - - -

 The GitLab installation consists of setting up the following components: